When Do Chickens Start Laying Eggs? Signs, Symptoms, and FAQs

 Calcium Deficiency

 Checking your hens’ calcium intake is vital for their egg production to be complete.
-If the hen takes less than the required amount of calcium, it will produce thin and soft-shelled eggs.
+If the hen takes less than the required calcium, it will produce thin and soft-shelled eggs.

 As the chicken owner, one should incorporate calcium supplements into the hen’s feeds.
 One should strive to keep the hen healthy at all times.